janick3110/IPoAC-JavaEdition/README.md

 The game is a sole command-based game.
 The player has to enter his commands, which are explained down below.
 There is also a HELP-command in-game to explain the commands.
 All commands are case-insensitive, but names have to be correct.

+## Game Principle

+The player starts with a computer, a floppy disk, a pigeon, a bag and a bird house.
+With these objects, he must make money.
+Money can be earned by sending data via a storage medium such as the floppy disk to another location.
+If an animal arrives, it generates the money and flies back.
+The duration of the two flights to and from the destination are determined by the speed of the animal.
+The generated money depends on the amount of data which is sent.
+Bigger animals can carry greater amounts of data.
+The player can buy new housing, animals and upgrade objects, but also sell animals or let them breed.

 ## Commands